 Second, assume that σ^ exists and that N' has been obtained from M' by an SNPR+ or, equivalently, M' has been obtained from N' by an SNPR-.
-Clearly, M' is uniquely defined because each of the three SNPR- operations that can be applied to N' results in the same network M'.
-Now, again using the aforementioned differences between N and N' that are also differences between N and M' with the exception that leaves 2 and 3 are descendants of only a single reticulation in M', it takes at least three SNPR operations to transform N into M'.
+Then M' is as shown in Figure 7 since each of the three SNPR- operations that can be applied to N' results in the same network M'.
+Because of the aforementioned differences between N and N' that are also differences between N and M' with the exception that 2 and 3 are descendants of only a single reticulation in M', it takes at least three SNPR operations to transform N into M'.
 Consequently, N' has not been obtained from M' in σ^ by an SNPR+.